+The Water Loss Audit should be completed online.
+The online worksheet should be completed by a responsible party and/or a designated user for the utility.
 To access the Water Loss Audit Worksheet online you must first register by creating a username and password.
 The New User link will direct you to that page.
 Once you have created a username and password, you may use the Registered User link to request access to a particular utility.
 Once access is approved by TWDB staff you will receive a confirmation by email granting access.

 Please Note: This logon information is different to that established for the online financial assistance application.
 If you have not previously accessed either the Water Loss Audit or the Water Use Survey, you will need to request access here.
 If you have previously accessed either one, you may use the Registered User link to request access to your Water Use Survey or Water Loss Audit.